Hugo vs. Gatsby

 What Is Gatsby?

-Gatsby is a static site generator that describes itself as a “React-based open-source framework for creating websites and apps.”
+To answer, ‘What is Gatsby’ in simple terms, we can refer to how Gatsby describes themselves, and that is as, a static site generator or “React-based open-source framework for creating websites and apps.”
 It has a complete build system that enables you to use web technology to create static files.
 You will write React code to make your site and consume data through a GraphQL layer.
 Gatsby will then build your site to create multiple static files that you can deploy.

 What Is Hugo?

-Hugo describes itself as “the world’s fastest framework for building websites.”
-This static site generator is written in Go with the idea of high performance in the build process.
+Hugo (also known as Hugo js) describes itself as “the world’s fastest framework for building websites.”
+Hugo (SSG) is a static site generator written in Go with the idea of high performance in the build process.
 Hugo has its template language based on HTML that enables you to create your site.
 It also supports Markdown and other languages through plugins.

 What Are the Key Differences?